trambarhq/relaks-django-todo-example/README.md

 ## Todo list

 `TodoList` ([todo-list.jsx](https://github.com/chung-leong/relaks-django-todo-example/blob/master/src/todo-list.jsx)) is a Relaks `AsyncComponent`.
-Its job is to fetch the necessary data from the remote database and pass it to its synchronous half.
+Its job is to fetch data from the remote database and pass it to its synchronous half.
 Doing so involves just a single asynchronous method call:

 ```javascript
 async renderAsync(meanwhile) {